 The Legend of Zelda: Ocarina of Time

-The theme music from the Zelda series has always been a personal favorite of mine, but Ocarina has a lot more to offer than just the title theme.
+The theme music from the Zelda series has always been a personal favorite of mine, but Ocarina of Time has a lot more to offer than just the title theme.
 As you’d expect from a game named after an instrument, Ocarina has the player jam out with various songs that help him or her progress through the game.

 Mass Effect 2